 Status of Current DACA Litigation

 On September 5, 2017, U.S. Attorney General Jeff Sessions announced that the government was terminating the Deferred Action for Childhood Arrivals, or DACA, program.
 That same day, then–Acting Secretary of Homeland Security Elaine Duke issued a memorandum directing the U.S. Department of Homeland Security to reject all initial DACA applications and associated applications for work authorization received after Sep.
 5, 2017; to reject all renewal applications after Oct.
 5, 2017, from current DACA recipients whose status expired between Sep.
 5, 2017, and March 5, 2018; and to reject all other renewal applications from DACA recipients.

 Regents of the University of California, et al. v.
 Department of Homeland Security, et al.

 On January 9, 2018, Judge William Alsup of the U.S. District Court for the Northern District of California issued a preliminary injunction requiring the federal government to maintain the Deferred Action for Childhood Arrivals, or DACA, program on a nationwide basis by allowing individuals to submit applications to renew their enrollment in DACA, subject to a few exceptions.
 Generally, parties objecting to a district court’s order must wait until the litigation is completed before asking the court of appeals for review.
-However, a preliminary injunction order is immediately appealable (a process referred to as an “interlocutory appeal”), meaning that the government can ask the Ninth Circuit Court of Appeals to review Judge Alsup’s order immediately.
+However, a preliminary injunction order is immediately appealable (a process referred to as an “interlocutory appeal”), meaning that the government was permitted to ask the Ninth Circuit Court of Appeals to review Judge Alsup’s order immediately.